robbyriverside/agencia/docs/agencia.md

       Welcome to our service!
 ```

-A procedure agent uses the template or prompt to return the starting message to the user.
+A job agent uses the template or prompt to return the starting message to the user.
 If no
-prompt or template is provided, then the procedure returns a standard message: Running
+prompt or template is provided, then the job returns a standard message: Running
-procedure: <procedure description> and <procedure jobid>.
+job: <job job.agent> <job job.description> and <job job.id>.

 The user can cancel, pause, or ask about the status of the job.
 If they have forgotten the JobID,
-They can ask about the status of all jobs or refer to them by the procedure name.
+They can ask about the status of all jobs or refer to them by the job name.

 ## 7. Using Agencia

-Agencia is a web service you can find here: https://agencia.dev
+Agencia is a web service you can find here: https://fibberist.com/agencia

 The code is open-source and resides here: https://github.com/robbyriverside/agencia